Society of Petroleum Engineers

 Mission Performance’s Human Factors solutions are scheduled through SPE across North America in 2018 and are also available by request globally.

-SPE Human Factors Training Course
+About Human Factors Training Courses at SPE

-Safety Leadership: Optimizing Reliability, Risk and Compliance through Human Factors (HF)-Masterclass
+Optimizing Reliability, Risk and Compliance through Human Factors (HF)-Masterclass

 Continuing Education Units 0.8 CEUs are offered based on length of course